lukastrottner/lukastrottner.github.io/_pages/about.md

 I am an Assistant Professor in Statistics at the University of Birmingham.

-Before coming to Birmingham, I was a Postdoc at Aarhus University from September 2021 -- September 2024 working in the group of Prof. Claudia Strauch.
-I obtained my PhD in Mathematics at the University of Mannheim in September 2021.
+Before coming to Birmingham, I was a Postdoc at Aarhus University from September 2021 -- September 2024 working in the research group of Prof. Claudia Strauch.
+I obtained my PhD in Mathematics at the University of Mannheim in September 2021 under the supervision of Prof. Leif Döring.